Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 __Intersection__ – a location on the gameboard that knows about any Channel that passes through that location

+Every Channel has capacity for a certain number of links.
+For now, this is the only attribute that requires a bit discussion:

 __Channel Capacity__ – in general, a Channel’s initial link capacity is determined by the following formula: `minimum(2, node1 links needed, node 2 links needed)`.
 There are two important exceptions to that rule.